anna099/hegel/spirit/2-ethical-life.md

 other's.
 The skeptic's loss of certainty is akin to the Romans' loss of what Montesquieu called *virtue*: the love or value that a citizen places in their state, on the grounds of that state being democratically instituted.[^98]

+Hegel's analysis of Rome and the legal status of its citizens is a critique of societies devoid of real spirit -- 'a critique of individual relation and communication insofar as these are merely juridical', as Hyppolite has it.[^99] In the end, the Roman individual is totally alienated and left as an individuated self.
+Of course, this alienation gives rise to loneliness and isolation; however, Hegel sees within it the earliest seeds of modernity.
+The modern subject, the self that determines their own world, grows out of the individualised person we have just encountered:

+> The actuality of the self which was not present in the ethical world has been
+> attained by its return into the *person*, and what was unified in the ethical
+> world now comes on the scene as both developed and as alienated from
+> itself.[^100]

+We are not yet at the full flourishing of modernity.
+Rather, we are at the beginnings of another shape of spirit, one wherein individuals *embrace* their alienation from themselves and assert it as the content of their individuality.
+Hegel's name for this shape is **Bildung** -- culture, or cultural formation.